wp-plugins/the-holiday-calendar/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An awesome calendar plugin that just works!
+*NEW!* An awesome calendar plugin that just works!
 Shows the upcoming holidays and/or your own events.

 == Description ==